quic/quic-teec/CONTRIBUTING.md

   If you want to make multiple independent changes, please consider submitting them as separate pull requests.
   In the description, provide context about what the changes do and why they should be made.
 - Write a [good commit message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
-- For every new feature, add Unit Tests.
+- For every new feature, add Unit Tests to the `qcomtee_client` or write your own.

 ## Submitting a pull request